Physicians: Protect Your Professional Ideas, Business Relationships, Pricing And Goodwill

-Today, creating and maintaining appropriate protections for “idea capital,” “relationship capital” and “information capital” are critical to any organization’s success in this incredibly competitive and knowledge-based world.
-Creativity, ideas, vendor relationships, customer relationships, pricing and goodwill are absolutely vital.
+Today, creating and maintaining appropriate protections for “idea capital,” “relationship capital” and “information capital” are critical to any organization’s success in this competitive and knowledge-based world.
+Creativity, ideas, vendor relationships, customer relationships, pricing and goodwill are vital to your success.

 This is true whether one is a manufacturer of machine components, an advertising agency, a surgeon or a pediatrician.
-However, the latter are affected by Colorado’s special rule for non-compete agreements between “physicians.”
-It states that:
+However, physicians are affected by Colorado’s special rule for noncompete agreements between physicians.
+Colorado Revised Statute 8-2-113 states that:

-Assuming one is a “physician” for purposes of the statute, a non-compete which prohibits, restricts or limits the physician’s actual practice is “void.”
-Thus, physicians cannot restrict the ability of other physicians to practice in any location they desire.
+Assuming one is a “physician” for purposes of the statute, a noncompete that prohibits, restricts or limits the physician’s actual practice is void.
+Thus, physicians cannot be prohibited from practicing in any location they desire.

-Instead, what is available is an agreement or clause in an agreement (such as a buy-sell agreement between partners in a medical group practice) that requires a physician exiting the practice who intends to establish another practice to pay to the practice those “damages…reasonably related to the injury suffered by reason of termination of the agreement…which…may include, but not be limited to, damages related to competition.”
+Instead, what is available is an agreement or clause in an agreement, such as a physician employment agreement or a buy-sell agreement between partners in a medical group practice, that requires a physician exiting the practice who intends to establish another practice to pay to the practice or the former employer those “damages … reasonably related to the injury suffered by reason of termination of the agreement … which may include, but not be limited to, damages related to competition.”
+This typically leads to “liquidated damages” clauses — those that provide for an approximation of damages before the contract is even breached — being incorporated into restrictions on a physician’s ability to practice in the future.

-Thus, provisions in competition restriction agreements between physicians that adopt any measure other than true lost net profits to the practice the exiting physician is leaving will be unenforceable.
-It is imperative that medical practices and medical practice managers take special care to insure that provisions which toe this narrow line are used instead of those that simply look to an arbitrary amount or which measure loss on lost billings or revenue (which represent gross, not net, numbers).
+Thus, provisions in competition restriction agreements between physicians who adopt any measure — other than true lost net profits to the practice attributed to the exiting physician — will be unenforceable.
+It is imperative that medical practices and medical practice managers take special care to ensure that provisions that toe this narrow line are used instead of those that simply look to an arbitrary amount or that measure loss on lost billings or revenue, which represent gross, not net, numbers.
+Conversely, physicians are often provided a reasonable path to continued practice without the burden of a liquidated damages provision in their employment or other agreement.